John Farnham: Jack and The Acoustic Chapel Sessions

-On 27 May 2009, Farnham announced a new concert tour for September and October, "John Farnham – Live By Demand".

-A new studio album, Jack, was released by Sony BMG on 15 October 2010.
-The album contains 11 tracks and is Farnham's first studio album in over 5 years.
-Jack features covers of compositions by Ray Charles, Curtis Mayfield and Percy Sledge.
-The release of Jack coincides with a run of indoor and outdoor performances, under the title of "John Farnham Live!", throughout October and November 2010.
+On 27 May 2009 Farnham announced a new tour for September and October, John Farnham – Live By Demand.
+A new studio album, Jack, was issued by Sony BMG on 15 October 2010, which is Farnham's first studio album in over five years.
+Jack contains covers of material by Ray Charles, Curtis Mayfield and Percy Sledge.
+It coincided with indoor and outdoor performances, John Farnham Live!, throughout October and November.

-On 8 June 2011, it was announced that Farnham intended to embark on a nationwide tour of Australia throughout October and November 2011 to celebrate the 25th anniversary of the release of the Whispering Jack album.
-In addition to this, the Whispering Jack Live video album was edited down by 20 minutes and re-released on DVD by Sony BMG.

-On 30 September 2011, Farnham released The Acoustic Chapel Sessions live album, recorded in Melbourne in July 2011 at Chapel Off Chapel.
-The album was released as a CD and DVD 2-disc set by Sony BMG.
-The CD contains eleven previously released Farnham songs recorded acoustically, while the DVD includes eight songs plus interviews with Farnham and the band as well as additional behind-the-scenes footage.
+Farnham embarked on a nationwide tour of Australia in October and November 2011 to celebrate the 25th anniversary of Whispering Jack.
+Ahead of that tour, on 30 September, Farnham issued a live album, The Acoustic Chapel Sessions, which had been recorded in Melbourne in July at Chapel Off Chapel.
+It is a two-disc set (CD and DVD) via Sony BMG, which has eleven songs on the CD re-recorded acoustically and the DVD includes eight songs plus interviews with Farnham and the band and behind-the-scenes footage.

-Olympics, the Seekers and Olivia Newton-John tours
+Olympics, the Seekers and Newton-John tours

-On 27 July 2012, Farnham performed live for the Australian Olympic team in London during the lead up to the 2012 Olympic Games.
-He performed a number of his best-known songs, including "Playing To Win", "Pressure Down", and "You're The Voice".
-He appeared in a special one-off show with the Seekers in 2014 as part of the "Decades Festival" commemorating the music, fashion and cars of specific era and coinciding with the Seekers' golden jubilee year.
+On 27 July 2012 Farnham performed live for the Australian Olympic team in London prior to the 2012 Olympic Games.
+He performed "Playing to Win", "Pressure Down" and "You're the Voice".
+Farnham appeared in a one-off show with the Seekers in August 2014 as part of the Decades Festival, commemorating the music, fashion and cars of a specific era (1960s) and coinciding with the Seekers' golden jubilee year.

-In 2015, Farnham joined Olivia Newton-John on stage with a concert tour entitled "Two Strong Hearts Live", singing hits from Newton John's film Grease, iconic Farnham numbers and renditions of popular classics such as "Over the Rainbow" and "Tenterfield Saddler".
-An album was released in June 2015 and debuted at No. 1.
+In 2015 Farnham re-joined Newton-John on a concert tour, Two Strong Hearts Live, singing hits from her film Grease, popular Farnham tracks and renditions of popular songs, "Over the Rainbow" and "Tenterfield Saddler".
+A live album, Highlights from Two Strong Hearts and an associated DVD video album, Two Strong Hearts were issued in June 2015 and both peaked at No. 1 on their respective charts.
+In the following year the pair collaborated for a Christmas-themed, duet album, Friends for Christmas, which was issued in November 2016 and also reached number-one.

-Band

-As of 2020, John Farnham's band members were musical director and keyboardist Chong Lim, Angus Burchall on drums, Brett Garsed on guitar, and Craig Newman on bass guitar.
-Backing vocalists are Lindsay Field, Lisa Edwards, Susie Ahern, and Rod Davies.
-Previously prominent long-serving members have included Venetta Fields and Stuart Fraser, from the band Noiseworks who regularly performed and toured with the band from 1992 until 2018 when his health deteriorated due to lung cancer.
-Fraser died on 1 December 2019.
+As of 2020, Farnham's band members were musical director and keyboardist Chong Lim, Angus Burchall on drums, Brett Garsed on guitar and Craig Newman on bass guitar.
+Backing vocalists are Lindsay Field, Lisa Edwards, Susie Ahern and Rod Davies.
+Previous long-serving members include Venetta Fields and Stuart Fraser.
+Fraser died on 1 December 2019 after being diagnosed with lung cancer in 2016.
+Farnham's public appearances became sporadic from August 2022.
+On 1 June 2023 he performed at Anita's Theatre, Thirroul, New South Wales.